haxetink/tink_template/README.md

 2. template frontend
 3. class template mixin

-Let's have a look at those.
+Let's have a look at those!

 ## Template fields

 This approach comes down to something very similar to haxe templates.
 The templates are added to fields by giving them a `@:template` metadata.

 ### Template Resolution

+When templates are specified with the `@:template` metadata, there are two possibilities:

 1. `@:template`: This will look in the current package for any file matching the field name.
 2. `@:template("filename.mode")`: This will look for the given file name in the current package and parse it with the mode as defined by the extension.
-3. `@:template("filename.ext" => mode)`: Works pretty much like the above, except that it allows you to specify a mode by hand.
-Useful if you don't want to rename the template for whatever reasons.

-Notice that to find the template file, `tink_template` looks into *all* classpaths.
+Note that to find the template file, `tink_template` looks into *all* classpaths.
 This is to give you the option to have your templates and haxe files in different folders, although it is actually suggested to keep them together.

 ### Basic example